dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 The restore feature will create a cluster with as many groups as the original cluster had at the time of the last backup.
 For each group, `dgraph restore` creates a posting directory `p<N>` corresponding to the backup group ID.
-For example, a backup for Alpha group 2 would have the name `.../r32-g2.backup` and would be loaded to posting directory `p2`.
+For example, a backup for Alpha Server group 2 would have the name `.../r32-g2.backup` and would be loaded to posting directory `p2`.

-After running the restore command, the directories inside the `postings` directory need to be manually copied over to the machines/containers running the alphas before running the `dgraph alpha` command.
-For example, in a database cluster with two Alpha groups and one replica each, `p1` needs to be moved to the location of the first Alpha and `p2` needs to be moved to the location of the second Alpha.
+After running the restore command, the directories inside the `postings` directory need to be manually copied over to the machines/containers running the Alpha servers before running the `dgraph alpha` command.
+For example, in a database cluster with two Alpha groups and one replica each, `p1` needs to be moved to the location of the first Alpha server and `p2` needs to be moved to the location of the second Alpha server.

 By default, Dgraph will look for a posting directory with the name `p`, so make sure to rename the directories after moving them.
 You can also use the `-p`